-On October 30, 2020, the Company amended the terms of it's unsecured convertible debentures with Invictus, which were to mature on October 17, 2020 (the "Amended Agreement").
+On October 30, 2020, the Company amended the terms of its unsecured convertible debentures with Invictus, which were to mature on October 17, 2020 (the "Amended Agreement").
 Under the Amended Agreement, the principal terms of the convertible debentures were amended as follows: (i) principal repayment of \$510,000 due on October 30, 2020; (ii) annual interest rate to increase from 8% to 10% on the remaining principal balance of \$1,990,000; (iii) maturity date extended to February 28, 2022, with certain months being interest-only payments and others being principal plus interest, such that the balance will have been fully repaid upon the maturity date; and (iv) price of conversion from \$1.50 to (a) \$0.35 per share on the first \$250,000 of the outstanding principal balance and (b) \$0.55 per share on the remaining principal balance outstanding at the time of conversion.
 The convertible debenture remained unsecured and pursuant to the Amended Agreement, the Company paid \$65,000 in transaction costs.
 The Company recorded a gain on debt modification of \$164,911 which was offset by a loss on debt modification of \$282,468 resulting from additional shares issuable upon conversion which was recorded to the consolidated statement of comprehensive loss and allocated to contributed surplus.

-Subsequent to the year ended November 30, 2020, Invictus converted \$1,990,000 of the outstanding principal balance at a conversion price of \$0.35 for the first \$250,000 and \$0.55 for the remainder balance.
+During the period ended February 28, 2020, Invictus converted \$1,990,000 of the outstanding principal balance at a conversion price of \$0.35 for the first \$250,000 and \$0.55 for the remainder balance.
+The Company issued 3,650,646 common shares.